Privacy Preserving In-Context-Learning Framework for Large Language Models: Approach

 where $c>0$ is the clipping threshold and $\max{\{z_j\}}$ is the maximum value for each logit vector.
 This clipping operation bounds the entries for each logit vector within the range $[-c,c]$.
 This aids our privacy analysis, particularly in formalizing per-token sensitivity by enabling us to bound the $\ell_{\infty}$ norm of potential transformations applied to the logits.
 Importantly, clipping does not affect the outcome of the softmax operation, as softmax is invariant to uniform shifts in its inputs.

 Since the averaged logit vector is generated from private subset hence each token selected from this vector adds to the privacy budget.
 To minimize the privacy leakage, we also use generate an axillary token distribution from the same LLM without access to the sensitive data.
 It uses a public prompt function that generates text for a given text of category $y_i$.
 At each iteration, a public token $u$ is generated by combining its clipped logits with the aggregated private logits $\bar z$ using simple averaging.
-According to our privacy analysis, clipping ensures that the influence of any individual private prompt is bounded by $\frac{c}{s}$ in each coordinate. clipping ensures that the influence of any individual private prompt is bounded by, this contribution is further reduced to $\frac{c}{2s}$.
-This reduction in sensitivity allows us to inject less noise and operate under a smaller privacy budget compared to \cite{amin2024private}.
+According to our privacy analysis, clipping ensures that the influence of any individual private prompt is bounded by $\frac{c}{s}$ in each coordinate and after merging with public logits this is further reduced to $\frac{c}{2s}$.
+This reduction in sensitivity allows us to inject less noise and operate under a smaller privacy budget compared to \citet{amin2024private}.
 From a utility perspective, since both $\bar z$ and $u$ are clipped in a rank‐preserving manner, their arithmetic mean preserves token preferences common to both sources.
 As a result, tokens strongly supported by both private and public contexts receive the highest scores, while those favored by only one are suppressed.

 \begin{lemma}[Exponential Mechanism \cite{mcsherry2007mechanism}] Let $\mathcal{R}$ be a set of possible outputs and let $q: \mathcal{D} \times \mathcal{R} \to \mathbb{R}$ be a utility function such that for any two adjacent databases $D$ and $D'$ (i.e., differing in one record), the sensitivity of $q$ satisfies: